abhidesikan/madras-medley/content/book-reviews/mahabharata-war.md

 ---
-title: "When Did The Mahabharata War Happen? : The Mystery of Arundhati by Nilesh Nilkanth Oak"
+title: "When Did The Mahabharata War Happen? : The Mystery of Arundhati by Nilesh Nilkanth Oak - Review by Abhishek Desikan"
 date: 2018-02-14T19:06:22-08:00
 draft: false
 ---